Minimal Weierstrass models and regular models of hyperelliptic curves

 Next we study the case when $C$ has a unique minimal Weierstrass model.

 \begin{proposition} Suppose that $C$ has a unique minimal Weierstrass model $W$.
-Then $\cC_k$ has non-split type $[\cK_1-\cK_2-m]$, $m\ge 1$, if and only if the following conditions are satisfied: \begin{enumerate}[\rm (1)] \item $W_k$ has a quadratic point $p_0$ with $\lambda(p_0)=3$ or $4$; \item taking an unramified extension $K_0/K$ with residue field $k(p_0)$, $C_{K_0}$ has more than one minimal Weierstrass model. \end{enumerate} Moreover, we then have an isomorphism $\cK_1\simeq \cK_2$ as curves over $k(p_0)$. \end{proposition}
+Then the following conditions are equivalent: \begin{enumerate}[\rm (i)] \item $\cC_k$ has non-split type $[\cK_1-\cK_2-m]$ for some $m\ge 1$; \item there exists an unramified extension $K'/K$ such that $C_{K'}$ has more than one minimal Weierstrass model; \item there exists a quadratic $p_0\in W_k$ such that $\lambda(p_0)=3+\varepsilon(W)$ and for some (then for any) unramified extension $K_0/K$ with residue field containing $k(p_0)$, $C_{K_0}$ has more than one minimal Weierstrass model. \end{enumerate}

-\begin{proof} If Conditions (1) and (2) are satisfied, as $\cC_{k(p_0)}$ is the closed fiber of the minimal regular model of $C_{K_0}$ (\cite{LB}, Proposition 9.3.28), it follows from Theorem~\ref{K1-K2} for $C_{K_0}$ that $\cC_k$ has non-split type $[\cK_1-\cK_2-m]$ (as $C$ has only one minimal Weierstrass model, Theorem~\ref{K1-K2} implies that $\cC_k$ has not split type).

-Conversely, suppose that $\cC_{k'}$ has split type $[\cK_1-\cK_2-m]$ over some finite extension $k'/k$.
-Let $K'/K$ be an unramified extension with residue field $k'$.
-Then $C_{K'}$ has more than one minimal Weierstrass model by Theorem~\ref{K1-K2}.
-Then (1) and (2) follow from Proposition~\ref{prop:only_one}.